 Can you freeze salsa?

 Salsa is one of those foods that actually freezes very easily.
 This is because it is loaded with water and has a ton of moisture in it.
 While this makes it taste great, it can make the results of freezing not quite as satisfying.

-Much like other liquid or soft foods, like milk or half and half, apple sauce, and sauerkraut, salsa freezes best in small portions at a time.
+Much like other liquid or soft foods, like when freezing milk or freezing half and half, freezing apple sauce, freezing chili and Freezing sauerkraut, salsa freezes best in small portions at a time.
 We prefer to use quart size bags or even salsa pods frozen in an ice tray.